The Florence Turner Trust

 Grant Programs

-Most grants fall within this range, supporting a variety of local charitable activities.
+The trust distributes its income to charitable purposes as the trustees determine appropriate.
 Larger grants may be considered for regular beneficiaries and capital projects once financial viability is demonstrated.

-Application Method: Contact-based process (no online portal mentioned).
-Applicants should contact the trust administrator directly.
+Application Method: Contact-based process (no online portal).
+Applicants should contact the trust administrator directly at the registered address.

 Priority Areas